qweeze/rstream/docs/examples/super_stream/README.md

 Step 1: Create the super stream (routing keys are necessary for binding keys resolution strategy):

-The stream is automatically created by the SuperStreamProducer constructor if it doesn't exist
+The stream is automatically created by the SuperStreamProducer/SuperStreamConsumer constructor if it doesn't exist

 You can specify the numer of the partitions using this struct (in line 23 of super_stream_producer.py):

 super_stream_creation_opt = SuperStreamCreationOption(n_partitions=3)

 and passing this struct to the SuperStreamProducer constructor (line 31)

+Same for SuperStreamConsumer

 Step 2: Run the Super stream producer (with hash strategy):